 Melody is what makes music, music.
 It’s a series of musical notes arranged in an orderly fashion with proper placement of silence to create the most basic building blocks of song making.
-This is why it’s construction and arrangement is of prime importance in music theory.
-We can think of melody as the parts of music we’re usually most aware of – the tune or singing is normally going to be the melody of the song.
+This is why its construction and arrangement is of prime importance in music theory.
+You can think of melody as the parts of music you're usually most aware of – the tune or singing is normally going to be the melody of the song.

 When three or more notes of the same pitch are played together, at the same time, they form a chord.
 They add volume to music and they also create the fundamental movement that creates music.
 Chords and chord changes can be thought of as being like the foundations of a building – they provide essential elements but we’re not usually as aware of them as the visible structure.
 In this analogy melody is the audible structure – the part that is most noticeable Different combinations of chords create different effects on the listener and change the mood which the sound creates in the listener’s mind.